stackroute/boeing-w1-matchmaker/skill-microservice/README.md

 ## Publish to the Kafka Topic via Console
 - `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic Kafka_Example`
 - `bin/kafka-console-producer.sh --broker-list localhost:9092 --topic Kafka_Example_json`

+The Microservice processes data for the skill part of the system by fetching data processing it and pushing it back to kafka in the desired output format.